Largest Water Pipeline Includes Reinforced Concrete Microtunneling Pipe

 The first phase of the project includes two separate microtunnels under the Canadian River near Bing, Oklahoma; each will be approximately 3,000 feet long and up to 110 feet deep.
-The highly engineered RCP will protect the steel carrier pipe.
-Each RCP piece will be 20 feet long and weight more than 50,000 pounds, the longest allowable shipping length.
+The engineered solution provided by Thompson Pipe Group will protect the steel carrier pipes.
+Each RCP joint will be 20 feet long and weight more than 58,000 pounds.